Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Statistical Inference

-In this section, we introduce a procedure for constructing confidence intervals for each $\beta^0_j, \ j = 1, \ldots, p$.
-The same result can easily be generalized to contrasts, i.e., linear combinations of multiple $\beta$'s.
-It is known that solutions to penalized estimation problems are in general biased \citep{voorman2014inference}, and it is not straightforward to analytically characterize their uncertainty \citep{zhao2021defense}.
-We adopt the idea of a de-biasing approach proposed by \citet{javanmard2014confidence}, with two key differences from the original procedure: we generalize to non-Gaussian models, and account for the extra randomness from the error random field via a conservative sandwich covariance estimator.
+In this section, we construct confidence intervals for each $\beta^0_j$, $j=1,\ldots,p$, and establish asymptotic normality while accounting for the doubly stochastic variation not captured by the PMLE estimating equation.
+The result extends directly to linear contrasts of multiple $\beta$'s.
+It is known that penalized $M$-estimators are generally biased \citep{voorman2014inference} and their uncertainty is difficult to characterize analytically \citep{zhao2021defense}.
+Here, we adopt a de-biasing approach based on \citet{javanmard2014confidence}.
+Relative to their original procedure, our extension allows non-Gaussian models and accounts for the extra randomness from the error random field using a conservative sandwich covariance estimator.

 A general de-biasied estimator takes the form $\hat{\boldsymbol b} = \hat{\boldsymbol\beta} + n^{-1} M\nabla_{\boldsymbol\beta} \ell(\hat{\boldsymbol\alpha}, \hat{\boldsymbol\beta})$, where the choice matrix of $M$ determines how well the bias and variance are controlled by the inference procedure.
 In our setting, such an estimator is given by